Cancelled during Level 2

 For any other Metrocard transactions, please see the Metro website for more information.

 Citizens Advice Bureau provides free and confidential advice to everyone.
 We take time to listen to you and equip you with the information, options and support that fits your needs.
-The North Canterbury C.A.B. is located in the Rangiora Library, 141 Percival Street (entry through the Chamber Gallery).
-Hours are 9 am - 4.30 pm Monday to Friday.
+The North Canterbury C.A.B. is located in the Rangiora Library, 206 High Street (in the laneway next door to the WDC Community Team) Hours are 9 am - 4.30 pm Monday to Friday.

 For further information, see the C.A.B. website.